se-edu/se-book/specifyingRequirements/useCases/identifying/q-use-case-diagram-qa-system.md

 <p/>

 **Explanation**: The given description contains information not relevant to use case modeling.
-Furthermore, the description is not enough to complete the use case diagram All these are realities of real projects.
+Furthermore, the description is not enough to complete the use case diagram.
+All these are realities of real projects.
 However, the process of trying to create this use case diagram prompts us to investigate issues such as:

 *	Is ‘edit bug report’ a use case or is editing the bug report covered by other use cases such as those for setting the status of bug reports?
 If it is indeed a separate use case, who are the actors of that use case?
 *	Does ‘assign task’ simply mean ‘assign bug report’ or are there other types of tasks?